adr/adr-manager/docs/evaluation/README.md

 ### Context

-The purpose of this study is to evaluate the ADR Manager, a web-based tool to manage and edit ADRs on GitHub.
+The focus of this study is the evaluation of the ADR Manager.
 The tool was created by undergraduate students in the context of a research project at the University of Stuttgart.
 The tool was also submitted to the ICSE score 2021 contest.
 Results will be published on GitHub.
-Aggregated results will also be published in the final submission for the research project and, if the tool gets selected as semi-finalist at ICSE score, results will also be published in the final submission.is?
+Aggregated results will also be published in the final submission for the research project and, if the tool gets selected as semi-finalist at ICSE score, results will also be published in the final submission.

 ### Study Process